-The finger millet (Bajra or Ragi) is a naturally cultivated in the hills of Kalimpong.
+The finger millet (Bajra or Ragi) is naturally cultivated in the hills of Kalimpong.
 The Lepcha people of the hills call it ‘Maong-waa’.
-This apparently is the origin of the name of two adjacent villages west of Teesta river, the Bara Mangwa and Chota Mangwa villages.
+This is the origin of the name of two adjacent villages west of the Teesta river, the Bara Mangwa and Chota Mangwa villages.

 There are three different routes to reach here.
 The first route is through Teesta Bazar.
 This would be the preferred route for anyone coming from Kalimpong, Sikkim, Dooars side or even from Bagdogra / NJP.
 Travel to Teesta bazaar and on the Sikkim Bengal National Highway 10 and take the steep uphill village road toward Tinchuley and Chota Mangwa from here.
 From Teesta bazaar to your destination should be anything between 20 minutes to 45 minutes depending on which part of the two villages you would be travelling to.

-Takling Village – This beautiful village is at a walking distance from Chita Mangwa.
+Takling Village – This beautiful village is within walking distance from Chita Mangwa.
 There is an old monastery which is worth visiting.

 Tinchuley Sunrise Point – From Bara Mangwa there is a splendid sunrise point which is about 9 kilometres is surely a moment to capture.

-Tea Gardens – Beautiful tea estates can be visited from this region and can have the opportunity to see the processing of manufacturing tea.
+Tea Gardens – Beautiful tea estates can be visited in this region and can have the opportunity to see the processing of manufacturing tea.
 Rungli Ranglot, Lopchu and Peshok tea estates can be visited from here.
-There is also a small juice making factory is Lopchu which can be visited.
+There is also a small juice-making factory in Lopchu which can be visited.

 Other Nearby Places

-One can also visit Kalimpong, Pedong, Deolo Hills, Lava or even Darjeeling and make day outing or night stays from this region.
+One can also visit Kalimpong, Pedong, Deolo Hills, Lava or even Darjeeling and make day outings or night stays in this region.